-A notary public in Raffles Xchange is a public servant appointed by a state official.
+A notary public in The Arcade is a public servant appointed by a state official.
 The general focus of his or her job is to witness the documents’ verification and administer oaths.
 They serve to deter fraud, appearing as an impartial witness for legal documents such as affidavits, deeds or powers of attorney.
 The presence of a notary public helps to screen for imposters and make sure both parties are entering into an agreement knowingly and willingly.

 Similarly, legalization is the process of proper authentication or screening of documents or the notary by the high commission or the embassy or the consulate of the country in which the document is to be used is authorized to or located in Singapore.
 In simple terms, it is the official confirmation of the originality of the documents or we can say that document legalization is just the confirmation that the stamp, seal or the signature showing in the document is genuine and not a fraud.

-Raffles Xchange Notary Public Service Locations
+The Arcade Notary Public Service Locations

 A notary public is a public servant chosen at the state level as an impartial witness to the signing of documents.
 Dependent on the state in question, other services may be available including the administering of oaths, fingerprinting or wedding services.